NCAA banned substances: Side effects

-Side effects for peptide hormones and analogues are acromegaly (overgrowth of hands, feet, and some facial features), enlarged organs, and cardiovascular problems.
+Some side effects for peptide hormones and analogues are motor paralysis, diabetes mellitus, hypothyroidism, headaches, vomiting, thrombosis, osteoporosis, and cancer.

-Anti-estrogens
+Hormone and Metabolic Modulators

-Anti-Estrogens are substances that block the effects of estrogen in the body (usually to prevent tumors) and are used by athletes to counter the side effects of steroids.
+Hormone and metabolic modulators modify the effects of hormones or accelerate or slow down enzyme reactions, for example anti-Estrogens are substances that block the effects of estrogen in the body (usually to prevent tumors) and are used by athletes to counter the side effects of steroids.
 Anti-estrogens are clinically used in the treatment of breast cancer and to reduce the breast cancer incidence in high-risk women.
-Examples of anti-estrogens are: anastrozole, clomiphene, tamoxifen, and formestane.
+Examples of anti-estrogens and other hormone and metabolic modulators are: anastrozole, clomiphene, tamoxifen, raloxifene, and formestane.

 Anastrozole

 Anastrozole, brand name Arimidex, is a type of anti-estrogen used in treatment of breast cancer but is also used by bodybuilders to combat the estrogenic side effects associated with using anabolic steroids.

 Side effects

-Side effects for anti-estrogens are :anxiety, back, bone, breast, joint, or pelvic pain, constipation, cough, diarrhea, dizziness, flu-like symptoms, (e.g., muscle aches, tiredness), headache, hot flashes, loss of appetite, nausea, sore throat, stomach pain or upset, sweating, tingling or burning sensation, trouble sleeping, vaginal dryness, vomiting, weakness, weight gain.
+Side effects for hormone and metabolic modulators include hot flashes, fatigue, rashes, nausea, headache, and abdominal pain.